Ameobea/minutiae/README.md

 See the readme files in each of the subdirectories for more information about each of them.

+# Library

+* **minutiae**: The library itself
 * **client**: A web-based thin client that can be used to view and interact with a simulation running remotely.

+## Demos

+* **ants**: A virtual, persistant, real-time ant colony.
+Very WIP
+* **dancing_particles**: An attempt at creating particles that move around together in response to hidden noise functions.
-* **fish**: A simulation implementation involving small swimming fish providing a good example of how to use the library
+* **fish**: A simulation implementation involving small swimming fish providing a good example of how to use the library.
-* **minutiae**: The library itself
+* **liquid_gold**: A generated world consisting of "ore" which is transformed into an iridescent gold fluid.